High-precision and low-depth quantum algorithm design for eigenstate problems: Circuit compilation and gate cost for block-encoding-based methods

 In this section, we briefly introduce and estimate the gate cost for block-encoding-based methods.
 Here we mainly discuss the cost based on the result by Google's team in \cite{babbush2018encoding} which is used in our numerical simulation.
 There are considerable progress in reducing the cost for block encoding.
 We will not introduce these advanced techniques which are not the main focus of this work.

-To estimate the gate cost of each algorithm, we synthesize the circuits to CNOT gates, single-qubit Clifford gates and $T$-gates.
-The CNOT gate number is more important for a near-term application on a quantum computer with no or limited fault tolerance, while the $T$-gate number is more critical for a long-term application on a fully fault-tolerant quantum computer.
+To estimate the gate cost of each algorithm, we synthesize the circuits to \textsc{cnot} gates, single-qubit Clifford gates and $T$-gates.
+The \textsc{cnot} gate number is more important for a near-term application on a quantum computer with no or limited fault tolerance, while the $T$-gate number is more critical for a long-term application on a fully fault-tolerant quantum computer.
 In some subroutines of the above algorithms, a direct estimation of the $T$-gate number is hard to obtain.
-In this case, we first synthesize the circuits to CNOT gates, single-qubit Clifford gates and single-qubit $Z$-axis rotation gates $R_{z}(\theta)$.
+In this case, we first synthesize the circuits to \textsc{cnot} gates, single-qubit Clifford gates and single-qubit $Z$-axis rotation gates $R_{z}(\theta)$.
 Then we estimate the $T$-gate number $n_{T}$ using the $R_{z}(\theta)$ gate number $n_{R z}$.
-We will consider the optimal ancilla-free gate synthesis algorithm in Ref.~\cite{ross2016optimal}, which requires $3 \log _{2}(1 / \varepsilon)+\mathcal{O}(\log \log (1 / \varepsilon))~T$-gates to approximate the $R_{z}(\theta)$ gate to a precision $\varepsilon$.
-Here, we set the gate synthesis error of each $R_{z}(\theta)$ $\varepsilon_{CS} $ to be a small value compared to the total error.
-In practice, we should determine the resource overhead $c_{T}$ based on the number of $R_{z}$ gates in the quantum algorithm.